syncfusion-content/js-api-docs/api/js/ejGantt.md

 ### workWeek `array`
 {:#members:workweek}

-Get or set the working day of the week in a project.
+Gets or sets the working days of a week in a project.

 #### Default Value